samblenny/fruit-jam-color-checker/README.md

 ### RGB332 Colors

 These look about the same as the 8-bit version, but the gray values are better.
+It would be possible to pick many other 256 position palettes from the 65536 available colors in 16-bit color depth mode, but I was lazy and just copied the same thing that I used for 8-bit mode.

 ![16-bit rgb332 palette](png/16-bit-rgb332.png)